Submissions

 • Authors acknowledge that the final decision regarding publication rests solely with the editors, based on the journal’s editorial policies, peer reviews, and academic merit of the submission.

-• The title page includes full names, affiliations, email addresses, and ORCID iDs (if available) for all authors, and the corresponding author is clearly identified.
+• The title page includes full names, affiliations, email addresses, and ORCID iDs for all authors, and the corresponding author is clearly identified.

 • Authors are required to read the Publication Ethics and Privacy Statement, and by submitting their manuscript, they affirm their full compliance with both.